bgoober/to-do-list-app/PLAN.md

 # Simple To-Do List Desktop Application - Development Plan

-> This document outlines the architecture and implementation plan for the Simple Todo application.
+> This document outlines the architecture and implementation plan for the Simple Todo List application.

 ## Overview